Connecting students to careers through mentorshipOver 10,000 Mentorship Hours!

-We partner with universities in the US, South Africa, and Sri Lanka using a mentorship program that includes 14 one-hour structured online sessions designed to provide real value to the student as they prepare for their job search.
+We partner with universities in the US and around the world with a mentorship program that includes 14 one-hour structured online sessions designed to provide real value to the student as they prepare for their job search.

 Mentorship provides support, encouragement, and coaching to graduating students who need it the most.

-If you have considered giving back by through mentorship or helping a student from an underserved background to get started, come join us!
+If you have considered giving back through mentorship or helping a student from an underserved background, come join us!

 A college degree alone doesn’t mean a student is prepared for their first professional job.